 In conclusion, PSIR optional solved questions are an essential resource for aspirants preparing for the UPSC civil services examination.
 They provide aspirants with a comprehensive understanding of the subject and help them to improve their answer-writing skills.
 Aspirants should make use of these resources and practice solving the previous year questions to increase their chances of success in the exam.
 The importance of PSIR optional solved questions cannot be overstated, and aspirants should take advantage of these resources to achieve their goals.

-To enable you to avail all these benefits of PSIR previous year solved questions, we are planning to publish a book on the same.
-And while the book preparation is in progress, we’re also publishing the content from the book here for your benefit.
+To enable you to avail all these benefits of PSIR previous year solved questions, we have published a book on the same.
+We’re also publishing the content from the book here for your benefit.
 Please take advantage of this to enhance your preparation and maximize your marks.